 The charges were under the serious criminal Section 39(1) of The Corruption, Drug Trafficking and other Serious Crimes (Confiscation of Benefits) Act, commonly known as the CDSA.

 Given that the said property transaction had pre-dated the convict’s arrest in mid-Jan 2016, it begs the questions: Can the conveyancing lawyer & real estate agent subsequently detect the suspicious deal post-trade?
-And could they have done something to mitigate their liability, during the 5 to 6 months prior to the Commercial Affairs Department’s (CAD) investigations?
+And could they have done something to mitigate their liability, during the 4 months prior to the Commercial Affairs Department’s (CAD) investigations?
 Sadly, the answers to both are “yes”.

 What The Law Says – For the Legal & Real Estate Industry